Buckingham Gate drill halls

 The Buckingham Gate drill halls were military installations at 58 and 59 Buckingham Gate, London.

 History

 58 Buckingham Gate

 The building was designed as the headquarters of the 13th Middlesex (Queen's Westminster) Volunteer Rifle Corps and completed in 1886.
 That unit became the 16th (County of London) Battalion, London Regiment (Queen's Westminster Rifles) in 1908.
 The battalion was mobilised at the drill hall in August 1914 before being deployed to the Western Front.

 In 1937, on the break-up of the London Regiment, the unit based at the drill hall was redesignated the Queen's Westminsters, King's Royal Rifle Corps.
 The regiment amalgamated with the Queen Victoria's Rifles in 1961 and moved out to the Davies Street drill hall.

 In the 1970s the drill hall was used by the Army Cadet Force Association and, in the late 20th century, it was used extensively by the Metropolitan Police Service.
-It still survives and is currently used as a conference facility.
+It still survives and is currently used as an office facility.